-Upon completion of the capital improvements the Owner is responsible for independently funding and operating the Owner's Site as year-round emergency homeless shelter on a 24 hours a day, 7 days a week, 365 days a year basis, providing 72 beds of emergency shelter for individuals experiencing homelessness.
+Upon completion of the capital improvements, as set forth in Paragraph II.A.2.c of this Attachment A, the Owner is responsible for independently funding and operating the Owner's Site as year-round emergency homeless shelter on a 24 hours a day, 7 days a week, 365 days a year basis, providing 25 beds of emergency shelter for TAY, individuals ages 18 to 24, experiencing homelessness.
 The operations of the Owner's Site as a year-round emergency shelter will incorporate best and evidenced-based practices, including Housing First, traumainformed care and harm reduction.